jubbp/EM-COMM-PJ/ESR.md

 # Emergency Services Radio Frequencies

 ## WAERN Frequency Table

+The following is a listing of WAERN frequencies in use by DEFS in Western Australia.

 ### DEFS Control Frequencies

 | Frequency | Mode | Channel | Decription | Confirmed |
 | --- | --- | --- | --- | -- |
 | 163.7125 MHz| FM | 372| 6AR Control  - Bunbury | Jan 2024 |